Orienting undirected phylogenetic networks: Orienting an undirected phylogenetic network given the root and the desired in-degrees

-First suppose for a contradiction that~$N^r$ has a directed cycle.
-This means that all vertices on the cycle have been processed.
+Now assume that $N^r$ has a directed cycle.
+Since every vertex of $N^r$ has the correct in-degree and out-degree, every \latest{non-leaf} vertex has been processed.
 Consider the vertex~$v$ of the cycle that is processed first.
 Let~$u$ be the neighbour of~$v$ on the cycle such that there is an oriented edge~$e$ from~$u$ to~$v$.
-As any oriented edges incident to a vertex are oriented away from that vertex when it is processed, the edge~$e$ must have been oriented before~$v$ was processed.
-But this implies that~$u$ was processed before~$v$, which contradicts our choice of~$v$.
+As any oriented edge incident to a vertex is oriented away from that vertex when it is processed, $e$ must have been oriented before~$v$ was processed.
+But this implies that~$u$ was processed before~$v$, contradicting our choice of~$v$.
+Thus $N^r$ has no directed cycles and it follows that, if Algorithm~\ref{alg:nonbinary_orientation} returns an orientation of~$N$, it is an orientation of $(N, e_\rho, d^-_N)$.

-Now suppose that there exists some vertex~$u$ in~$N^r$ that does not have the correct indegree and outdegree.
-Each vertex that is processed (as well as each leaf) always obtains the correct indegree and outdegree.
-Hence,~$u$ has not been processed.
-Since all edges have been oriented, this means that~$u$ has~$d_N(u) > d^-_N(u)$ incoming edges.
-Every other vertex~$v$ has at least~$d^-_N(v)$ incoming edges, since all edges have been oriented and~$v$ can never be given more than~$d_N(v)-d^-_N(v)$ outgoing edges.
-Hence, the total indegree is at least $\sum_{v \in V}d^-_N(v) + 1 = |E| + 2$ \yuki{as~$\sum_{v \in V}d^-_N(v) = |E| +1$}.
-But this implies that the total number of edges in $N_\rho$ is at least $|E|+2$, a contradiction as $N_\rho$ has $|E|+1$ edges.
-Thus if Algorithm~\ref{alg:nonbinary_orientation} finds an orientation of~$N$, it is an orientation of $(N, e_\rho, d^-_N)$.

-It remains to show that Algorithm~\ref{alg:nonbinary_orientation} runs in~$O(|E|)$ time.
+To complete the proof of the theorem, it remains to show that Algorithm~\ref{alg:nonbinary_orientation} runs in~$O(|E|)$ time.
 A naive implementation takes~$O(|V|^2)$ time, as there are~$O(|V|)$ vertices to process and it may take~$O(|V|)$ time to find the next vertex that can be processed and process it.
-However this running time can be improved by observing that any vertex (apart from the root~$\rho$) only becomes suitable for processing after all of its incoming edges have been oriented.
-Thus it is enough to maintain a set~$P$ of vertices that are "ready to be processed", and check, whenever an edge is oriented, whether an unprocessed endpoint of this edge should be added to~$P$.
-Then instead of searching for a new vertex to process each time, we can simply take any vertex from the set~$P$.
-As each edge is oriented exactly once, the total time spent maintaining~$P$ and orienting all edges is~$O(|E|)$. \end{proof}
+However, this running time can be improved by observing that any vertex $v$ (apart from the root~$\rho$) only becomes suitable for processing after it has $d^-_N(v)$ incoming oriented edges.
+Thus it is enough to maintain a set $S$ of such vertices and check, whenever an edge is oriented, whether an unprocessed end-vertex of this edge should be added to $S$.
+Then, instead of searching for a new vertex to process each time, we can simply take any vertex from the set $S$.
+As each edge is oriented exactly once, the total time spent maintaining $S$ and orienting all edges is~$O(|E|)$. \end{proof}